LinaJas/IPEN_COST_Proposal/Technical_Annex.md

 ##3.1.1.2  Innovation and Research Working Group.
 ###3.1.1.2.1  Objectives.
+This Woking Group will co-ordinate the work in academia and private business developing new tools, protocols, open source code, guidelines and infrastructure to support data protection and online privacy.

 ###3.1.1.2.2  Tasks.
 ###3.1.1.2.3  Milestones
 ###3.1.1.2.4  Deliverables
 ##3.1.1.3  Education and Outreach Working Group
 ###3.1.1.3.1  Objectives.
+The group will ensure that IPEN activities and Privacy-By-Design principals are communicated to the wider public and business communities.
+It will approach any business committed to data protection and privacy principals to encourage their involvement with IPEN.
+It will coordinate the supply of technical advice relevant to online privacy, data protection and security to institutions such as the European Commission and Parliament.

 ###3.1.1.3.2  Tasks.
 ###3.1.1.3.3  Milestones
 ###3.1.1.3.4  Deliverables